Transforming Negative Emotions into Positive Experiences

-The way I define “negative emotions” is not in their categorization or label, but in the way you relate to them.
+The way I define “negative emotions” is not in their categorization or label, but in the way, you relate to them.
 Your relationship to any emotion is either functional or dysfunctional.
-Any emotion (expansive or constrictive) that you ignore, refuse to feel, deny, and repress, and harbor will create negativity and is dysfunctional.
+Any emotion (expansive or constrictive) that you ignore, refuse to feel, deny and repress, and harbor will create negativity and is dysfunctional.

 Any emotion (love or fear) that you:

-Ignore come from the word ignorance.
+Ignore comes from the word ignorance.
 Not knowing the value of your emotions and only being taught to repress them is usually from the result of ignorance, of not knowing.
 We all lead busy lives and often run ours on automatic.
 Every action and motivation we have is fueled by emotions but we are often unconscious of them.

 2. Refuse to Feel